UVA-MLSys/Big-Data-Systems/Team 10/README.md

 # Predicting Government Outsourcing Trends

 ## Project Description
-This goal of this project is to determine whether the features gathered by the US Government in the Service Contract Inventory can adequately classify inherently government function from 2019 ñ 2022.
+This goal of this project is to determine whether the features gathered by the US Government in the Service Contract Inventory can adequately classify inherently government function from 2019 ‚Äì 2022.
 Federal regulations in the form of the Consolidated Appropriations Act, 2010, Public Law 111-117, requires civilian agencies to prepare an annual inventory of their service contracts and to analyze the inventory to determine if the mix of Federal employees and contractors is effective or if rebalancing is necessary.
 The project focuses on using a subset of the data collected for the Service Contract Inventory yearly reports to determine if the trend towards utilizing more inherently governmental-type contracts can be predicted.

 ## Implications
 The implications of outsourcing inherently governmental functions are vast: from operational security and confidentiality risks, to erosion of public trust, ethical and legal considerations, cost implications and workforce implications.